mapinguari11/mapinguari11/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm just a human sciences guy who is challenging himself to learn programming.
+I'm just a human sciences guy who challenged himself to learn programming.
+I fell in love with it and now I'm back in college, studying Information Systems.
-I'm a total beginner, taking courses at Alura and DIO.
-Currently, I'm considering going back to college, to study Information Systems.

 - 🔭 I’m currently working on a "Who Wants to Be A Millionaire"-inspired quiz about my favorite podcast, using JavaScript, HTML and CSS.
 You can check the project [here](https://github.com/mapinguari11/show-do-guaxa)
 - 🌱 I’m currently learning C#, while also practicing JavaScript.